yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-# Continuous delivery in Azure DevOps and Azure whiteboard design session student guide
+# Continuous delivery in Azure DevOps whiteboard design session student guide

 ## Abstract and learning objectives